telerik/maui-docs/controls/collectionview/overview.md

 * [Sorting]({%slug collectionview-sorting%})&mdash;CollectionView allows you to sort the data based on your criteria.

-* [Filtering]({%slug collectionview-filtering%})&mdash;You can filter the items in the CollectionView by using the DelegateFilterDescriptor.
+* [Filtering]({%slug collectionview-filtering%})&mdash;You can filter the items in the CollectionView by using the exposed filter descriptors.

 * [Events]({%slug collectionview-events%})&mdash;The CollectionView exposes events that are invoked when scrolling, tapping on item or group item.